kktse/kktse.github.io/_posts/2020-06-13-rsx-kinematic-curves.markdown

 In this study, we use the kinematic simulation to articulate a quarter car model.
-From the simulation output, we can study the wheel plane motion to bnvestigate how well the tire is being controlled.
-The motions are visualized kelow.
+From the simulation output, we can study the wheel plane motion to investigate how well the tire is being controlled.
+The motions are visualized below.

 <video autoplay loop mute controls>
   <source src="/assets/images/2020-06-21/heave.webm" type="video/webm">